 table page, row, column;

-To build the individual page with row, and column dimensions, you will have to use a combination of options or elements.
+To build the individual page with row and column dimensions, you must use a combination of options or elements.
 The three types of options are:

 |SINGULAR||It is used when a single element is needed.|

 A singular element consists of a single variable.
-A basic example os a singular table is below.
+A basic example of a singular table is below.

 title "Single Column Table Example"; proc tabulate data=sashelp.class; class sex; var weight; table sex,weight; run;

-You can combine multiple elements within columns and/or rows using the concatenated statement.
+Using the concatenated statement, you can combine multiple elements within columns and/or rows.
 A concatenated definition is formed when two or more space-separated elements are included in the same dimension.

-There are two classification variables(Origin and Type) in the above example.
-The label associated with each analysis variable is by default used in the column header.
+The above example has two classification variables(Origin and Type).
+The label associated with each analysis variable is used in the column header by default.

-The analysis and classification variables can be used in a page, row, or column dimensions.
+The analysis and classification variables can be used in page, row, or column dimensions.

 Nested definitions allow us to create tables within tables.
 The nested elements can be classification variables, analysis variables, statistics, options, and modifiers.